Splunk Enterprise (Free) LDAP auth in Apache

 Intro

-I have used Splunk for years and still use Splunk Enterprise at work and for my own use as part of the Free license group.
-With Splunk Free you have to keep your daily quota below 500 MB.
-Splunk Free is technically Splunk Enterprise, but with certain features disabled.
-In my own environment Splunk and Apache are external facing, so that means if someone knows the URL they can simply login without any kind of authentication since Splunk Free disables this.
+With Splunk Free you had to keep your daily quota below 500 MB.
+Splunk Free was technically Splunk Enterprise, but with certain features disabled.
+In my own environment Splunk and Apache were external facing, so that meant if someone knew the URL they could simply reach the page without any kind of auth gate since Splunk Free disabled the native authentication path I wanted.
 The following is a block of code that can be used with Apache 2.4.

 Apache Config